tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

    the DTLSCiphertext structure have been reduced from those in previous versions.

+3. The DTLS epoch serialized in DTLSPlaintext is 2 octets long for compatibility with DTLS 1.2.
+However, this value is set as the least significant 2 octets from the effective epoch of a connection, which is an 8 octet counter incremented on every KeyUpdate.
+See {{seq-and-epoch}} for details.

-3. The DTLSCiphertext structure has a variable length header.
+4. The DTLSCiphertext structure has a variable length header.

 DTLSPlaintext records are used to send unprotected records and DTLSCiphertext records are used to send protected records.